Wels catfish: Attacks on people

+A bronze statue of a catfish, located in front of the entrance to the German Hunting and Fishing Museum (Deutsches Jagd- und Fischereimuseum) in Munich.

 Tabloids regularly report attacks caused by various catfish that primarily affected animals (often only the role of the catfish was presumed).
 In April 2009, an Austrian fisherman was allegedly attacked by a catfish in one of the fishing lakes in Pér, near Győr, Hungary.
 However, the man reportedly managed to break free.

-The Wels was the subject of an episode in the first season of the documentary television show River Monsters.
-Host Jeremy Wade concluded that Wels catfish in the area were not large enough to consume adult human beings, but could easily swallow a child.
+The wels was the subject of an episode in the first series of the documentary television show River Monsters.
+Host Jeremy Wade concluded that wels catfish in the area were not large enough to consume adult human beings, but could easily swallow a child.
 Wade documented instances of Wels catfish being aggressive towards humans, including a Wels he had just caught that "double[d] round" and attempted to bite his calf.

 Similar stories occur in the works of older natural history writers.
 Alfred Brehm (1829–1884), a German naturalist, published his famous work The World of Animals in the 19th century.
 It was also translated into Hungarian at the beginning of the 20th century.
 In this, Brehm or the compiling Hungarian scientists write the following: